dlwh/draccus/docs/api.md

   --exp_name str  The experiment name (default: default_exp)
 ```

-### pyrallis.wrap
+### draccus.wrap
 ```python
 def wrap(config_path=None)
 ```
-Inspired by Hydra, Pyrallis also offers an alternative decorator that wraps your main function and automatically initializes a configuration class to match your function signature.
+Inspired by Hydra, Draccus also offers an alternative decorator that wraps your main function and automatically initializes a configuration class to match your function signature.

 > Parameters